fumipi/walldraw-turtle/README.md

 3. **Download the CSV** and upload to the Pico as `points.csv`

 ## To Do
-- Update more turtle functions
+- Implement more turtle functions

 ## License